-For more information contact:
+For more information contact: Victoria Gay at vgay@columbiastate.edu or 931.540.2859

-Marian Warren at

-mwarren@columbiastate.edu or 931.540.2858

-or

 Humanities & Social Sciences Division office at: 931.540.2780

 This certificate is designed to prepare students to advance in the business community by providing them basic knowledge and skills in business management.
 Courses from this program may be applied to the Associate of Applied Science degree in Business or General Technology.